Sakib25800/mini-minecraft/readme.md

 To win, the player must:

-1. Get a Blaze Rod from the Nether
+1. Collect Blaze Powder from the Village
-2. Collect Blaze Powder from the Village
+2. Collect Iron Sword from Stronhold
-3. Kill Enderman for Ender Pearl in the Forest
+3. Kill Enderman for Ender Pearl
-4. Combine these to create an Eye of Ender (Blaze Powder + Ender Pearl)
-5. Take it to the Portal Room to activate the portal
+4. Combine these to create an Eye of Ender (Blaze Powder + Ender Pearl) 5Take it to the Portal Room to activate the portal

 ### Commands